-We purchase significant amounts of energy to supply the energy required in our production processes for our products in each of our product families.
-We purchase approximately 1.4 TWh of natural gas in a given year, excluding certain opportunistic purchases based on pricing.
-There is no guarantee that we will continue to be able to pass through future price increases without loss of customers.
-Furthermore, we have diversified our exposure across energy commodities, including electricity and waste.
-Finally, where we are unable to employ a natural hedge and sufficiently reduce our exposure, we hedge our short positions on the respective energy.
+We purchase significant amounts of energy to supply the utilities required in our production processes in each of our product categories.
+We purchase approximately 1.4 TWh of natural gas and 1.7 TWh of electricity in a given year.
+The markets have significantly improved in 2023 compared to 2022, following the adaptation of supply allowing to build a significant stock ahead of the winter season.
+Kem One has diversified its exposure across energy commodities and sufficiently reduced its exposure, hedging its positions on the respective energy.
 We are exposed to price risks on raw material purchases, most significantly related to upstream petrochemical commodities including ethylene and methanol and their derivatives.
-We respond to this volatility in a number of ways, including strategic raw materials purchases and through commercial and contractual pricing agreements and customer price adjustments.
+We respond to this volatility in a number of ways, including by strategic raw materials purchases and through commercial and contractual pricing agreements and customer price adjustments.
 For our commodity raw materials, we have purchase contracts that have periodic price adjustment provisions.
 Commitments with certain suppliers provide up to 100% of our estimated requirements, but also provide us with the flexibility to purchase a certain portion of our needs in the spot market when it is favorable to us.